 During the COVID-19 pandemic, food boxes are delivered directly to homes.

-Normally, distribution is 1 p.m. to 3 p.m. on the 4th Monday of each month (holidays are rescheduled) at the South Fayette Township Building, 515 Millers Run Road 15064.
+Distribution is 2 p.m. to 3 p.m. on the 4th Wednesday of each month (holidays are rescheduled) at the South Fayette Township Building, 515 Millers Run Road 15064.

 To be eligible, you must: